 Council will soon finalise the appointment of the University Advisory Panel consisting of technically competent specialists who will advise the City on the best possible model.

 Since our political decision to increase the bursary fund from R10 million to R100 million, the City has been able to substantially increase the number of intake into tertiary.
 To date, we can report that the City of Ekurhuleni has been able to assist 1 757 students in their pursuit of academic qualification during 2017/18.
 As we continue to sustain the current bursary holders, we have also resolved to award an additional 500 new bursaries to academically deserving students out of the 2 802 bursary applicants that met the qualifying criteria.

 This is how we are contributing in dealing decisively with the circle of poverty by ensuring that more deserving children from poor families are enrolled into the Institutions of higher learning.
 To young people we say, let's work together systematically to fight youth unemployment.

-All of these efforts bring into reality the vision of the Freedom Charter - to open up the doors of learning and culture to all the youth and people of our country regardless of class background, race
+All of these efforts bring into reality the vision of the Freedom Charter - to open up the doors of learning and culture to all the youth and people of our country regardless of class background, race and gender!

 In order to support local businesses and industry, we committed R12 billion over the MTREF period to procure from 2 000 local entrepreneurs.
 We will soon finalise the Mintirho set aside programme and we are certain that lots of local entrepreneurs will benefit.